 Mr. Moore’s attorney, David Matthews of Matthews & Associates Law Firm in Houston, had filed a petition charging Janssen with failure to warn Mr. Moore that Risperdal could cause gynecomastia, a painful condition in which a male develops female-like breasts.

 Janssen had attempted to toss the claim by arguing the company was protected by a Texas statute which says an FDA-approved warning is presumed adequate; so a person cannot sue for failure to warn.

 An exception to the statute, however, says that if a plaintiff can prove a drug company used off-label promotion (i.e., promoted for treatment of a condition not approved by the FDA) and that that off-label promotion caused a doctor to prescribe the drug off label, then no presumed adequacy exists and a lawsuit can move forward against the drug maker.

 Fact issue Prevails for Plaintiff

-“We had enough proof to raise a fact question,” said Ms. Rhoades.
-She explained that in most previous cases in which Janssen or some other drug maker filed similar summary judgment motions, the plaintiffs did not have sufficient evidence to override the presumed adequacy of the warning.
+“We had enough proof to raise a fact question,” said Ms. Mr. Matthews.
+He explained that in most previous cases in which Janssen or some other drug maker filed similar summary judgment motions, the plaintiffs did not have sufficient evidence to override the presumed adequacy of the warning.

 J&J Sales People pushed Risperdal for Kids